 Is Graduating Early for You?

 The obvious advantage to graduating early is entering the workforce as soon as possible and finding a job that much sooner.
 Even for students within the “traditional” age range with no kids or spouses, the possibility of saving money and time is certainly appealing.
-The College Affordability and Transparency Center, run by the Department of Education, can give you an estimate of how much traditional degrees will cost and how much you might save by abbreviating your academic careers.
+The College Affordability and Transparency Center, run by the Department of Education, can give you an estimate of how to graduate college early, how much traditional degrees will cost, and how much you might save by abbreviating your academic career.

-But it takes more than just a desire for more time and a comfortable nest egg to fit in with an accelerated degree plan.
-Most programs court the career-driven who already hold a solid idea of what they want to accomplish post-graduation.
-Students unsure about their career goals would more than likely benefit from a traditional setup, as it provides them with more time, training, and guidance to make decisions.
+But it takes more than just a desire for less time and tuition savings to fit in with an accelerated degree plan.
+Most programs court students who are career-driven and who already hold a solid idea of what they want to accomplish post-graduation.
+Students unsure about their career goals would more than likely benefit from a traditional education on campus, as it provides them with more time, training, and guidance to make decisions.

-“Balancing work, family, and coursework is always a challenge,” says Deann Sterner, Director of Academic Advising, Undergraduate Programs, at Bellevue University.
+“Balancing work, family, and coursework is always a challenge,” says Deann Sterner, Director of Academic Advising, Undergraduate Programs, at Bellevue University, regarding how to graduate college early.
 Accelerated degree plans require just as many credit hours as their predecessors.
-Participants usally have to sacrifice summer vacations, sign up for minimesters, and/or take a larger-than-usual course load to finish within the given time and GPA parameters.
+Participants usually have to sacrifice summer vacations, sign up for minimesters, and/or take a larger-than-usual course load to finish within the given time and GPA parameters.

 She adds, “Most programs require that your coursework be planned in a very specific manner with an advisor, and in order to ensure that all requirements are met on time, this advising process usually starts early in the academic career.”